What courses can I take to prepare for a career in perfusion?

 Do you have rolling admissions?

 The University of Iowa Perfusion Education Program does not operate on a rolling admission basis.
-All applications are reviewed after the November 1st deadline, with decisions made following a comprehensive evaluation of all completed submissions.
+All applications are reviewed after the December 1st deadline, with decisions made following a comprehensive evaluation of all completed submissions.
 We strongly encourage applicants to submit materials well before the deadline to ensure all documents are received and processed on time.

-• Application Opens: August 1
+• Application Opens: November 1

-• Application Deadline: November 1
+• Application Deadline: December 1

-• Application Review Period: November–December
+• Application Review Period: December-January

-• Interviews Conducted: January / February
+• Interviews Conducted: February

 • Acceptance Offers: February / March